gabrielalmir/arithmo/README.md

 - `TYPE key` - Get the type of the value stored at key
 - `DEL key` - Delete a key
 - `EXISTS key` - Check if a key exists
+- `LPUSH key value [value ...]` - Push values to the head of a list
+- `RPOP key` - Pop the last value from a list
 - `QUIT` - Close the connection

 ## License